| Comparative

 help define the nature of the different partners' contributions to the

-programme and especially establish harmonization systems ;
+programme and especially establish harmonization systems ;the selection of

 the most relevant indicators should be done during the elaboration of

-new programmes ;
+new programmes ;the agenda should

 give sufficient deadlines to develop reflections and come up with operational